 - the film tax credit will be calculated based on eligible Nova Scotia labour without any cap

 - the definition of an eligible employee has changed.
 To be eligible, one must be a resident in Nova Scotia for tax purposes during the project or production period.
 This entails more than simply living here - it requires that the individual's main residential and financial ties are with Nova Scotia and not another province.
 In addition to a permanent residence, evidence of being 'resident for tax purposes' might include having their bank accounts here, NS driving license, NS health card, spouse/children have moved here as well, etc.

-For questions regarding the Nova Scotia Film Industry Tax Credit guidelines or application, please contact Film Nova Scotia at 902.424.7177 or by email at email@example.com
+For questions regarding the Nova Scotia Film Industry Tax Credit guidelines or application, please contact Film & Creative Industries Nova Scotia at 902.424.7177 or by email at firstname.lastname@example.org

 This program is a fully refundable corporate income tax credit.
 It is a labour-based credit that encourages the development, training and hiring of Nova Scotia film personnel in all disciplines.
 Film Nova Scotia administers this program on behalf of the Nova Scotia Department of Finance.
 The credit currently ranges from 50% to 65%.

 The Tax Credit is available to qualifying productions and co-productions produced and/or shot in Nova Scotia.
 Production companies applying for the Tax Credit must have a permanent establishment in Nova Scotia (a fixed place of business, a production office, a branch etc.) and must be incorporated under the laws of Nova Scotia, another province of Canada, or Canada.

 Eligible genres include television, videotape, feature film, non-theatrical production and the subject is drama, variety, performing arts, animated or informational series, documentary or music programming, including music videos.
 There is no limit on the size of the production budget, no corporate or asset cap, and no Canadian content or copyright ownership requirements associated with this Tax Credit.